How I helped a ML focused product team go from underperforming to over-achieving

-I worked onsite at Facebook headquarters in Menlo Park, CA for 7 months in 2018.
+In 2018 I took on a consulting project at Meta HQ in Menlo Park.
 I embedded within a team that builds internal recruiting tools.
-As a consultant, my job was to uncover the reason for low adoption of their first machine learning feature.
+As Product Lead, my job was to uncover the reason for low adoption of their first machine learning feature.
 I would help revise product strategy and work with the team to build and execute on a new roadmap.

 The challenge: Engineering-driven product team had launched a ML feature that was met with low enthusiasm and adoption.